somayeamiri/Practice-Room-3/README.md

 # Practice-Room 3
 ## Steps:
 - Import RxJava library to .gradle file
-- Run query in Room database using Rxjava
+- Run query in Room database using Rxjava.